Ashtabula Harbor Light: History

-The light was the last Great Lakes light to be manned, and was finally automated in 1973.
+The light was the last Great Lakes light to be staffed, and was finally automated in 1973.
 The original keeper's house was deeded to the city in the same year, but returned to federal ownership in 1976 due to a lack of funds to complete a plan to convert the building to a museum.
 In 1982 the building again passed into private hands and was opened in 1984 as the Ashtabula Marine Museum.
 The lighthouse itself continued in service, even as the breakwater was extended past it.
 The Fresnel lens was replaced with a modern beacon and given to the museum in 1995.

 Cleveland resident Jim Woodward, one of only four men in the U.S. who can properly be called “lampists,” (one who is qualified to repair and restore the classical Fresnel lighthouse lenses) restored the lens.
 He is the only one of the four who apprenticed under a lampist in the old United States Lighthouse Service.

 In 2003 a society was formed to take possession of the light under the National Historic Lighthouse Preservation Act, and they applied for the light when it was offered in the following year.
 They assumed control of the light in 2007 and began a program of restoration with the intent of making the lighthouse available for public tours.
 In May 2008 they received a grant to allow them to construct a floating dock, necessary since all access to the light is by water.
 The Society has in fact acquired the light.